UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Formats/Container types

-If you need assistance identifying AV formats, consult the Audiovisual Archivist.
+If you need assistance identifying AV formats, consult the Audiovisual Archivist or Technical Services archivist.
 A great online resource for identifying AV is the Preservation Self-Assessment Program's Collection ID Guide:

 https://psap.library.illinois.edu/collection-id-guide